-To remove a tag from a document, you need to be the user who added the tag on the document or have at least Edit permission on the document.
-Click on the icon .
-The tag is immediately removed.
+To remove a tag, you need to be the user who added the tag on the document or have at least Edit permission on the document.
+Click on the icon , the tag is immediately removed.

 When you save a document as a new version, the tags that user have put on the document are saved with the version.
 This means that the archived versions of a document and the document in its current version can have different tags.
 If you restore a previous version of the document, tags are restored with it and replace the tags from the replaced version.